 Below is a list of things that can cause bad breath:

-Sore throats, coughs, colds, and sinus infections all cause foul smelling mucus to get trapped in your mouth, throat and nose, resulting in bad breath until the illness is taken care of.
+Sore throats, coughs, colds, and sinus infections all cause foul-smelling mucus to get trapped in your mouth, throat, and nose, resulting in bad breath until the illness is taken care of.
 Luckily, if you are suffering from one of these highly contagious illnesses you’re probably keeping your distance from people anyway!
-If your symptoms don’t clear up after a week at most, you should probably see your physician to make sure the illness isn’t more serious than you realized.
+If your symptoms don’t clear up after a week at most, you should probably see your physician make sure the illness isn’t more serious than you realized.

 Foods Containing Pungent Oils

-Yes – garlic and onions are healthy and very tasty, but they contain oils which may cause those around you to flee.
+Yes—garlic and onions are healthy and very tasty, but they contain oils that may cause those around you to flee.
 These odors come from deep in the lungs, can last up to 72 hours, and are pretty tough to cover up.
-Mouthwashes, mints and gum are your best bet, or just make sure everyone around you has had the same yummy food as well so you can suffer together!
+Mouthwashes, mints, and gum are your best bet, or just make sure everyone around you has had the same yummy food as well so you can suffer together!

 Having a dry mouth causes dead cells to accumulate on your tongue, gums, and cheeks.
 Though morning breath is a normal phenomenon due to lowered salivary activity at night, it definitely shouldn’t last all day.
-Those who take certain medications, snore, or are middle aged are more prone to a dry mouth.
+Those who take certain medications, snore, or are middle-aged are more prone to dry mouth.